-If you met Orsom the Octopus, Cassius the Crab, Deepa the Dolphin, are taking part in the 3P Pledge or just simply want to find out more ways that you can tackle marine litter from your home, here are some ideas:
+If you met Orsom the Octopus, Cassius the Crab, Deepa the Dolphin, are taking part in the 3P Pledge Champion Award or just simply want to find out more ways that you can tackle marine litter and marine wildlife loss from your home, here are some ideas:

 Don’t forget only the 3P’s go into the toilet – Pee/Wee, Poo & Paper –Toilet Paper only.
 Try to remind everyone else to not forget the 3P’s!
-Everything else including flushable, biodegradable wipes, sanitary items, nappies, cotton buds, contact lenses, plasters all cause pipe blockages, resulting flooding and can end up in the rivers, the sea & on beaches.
-Make the 3P Pledge today, become a 3P Champion for where you live & take part in the 3P Pledge Champion Award
+Everything else including flushable, biodegradable wipes, period products, nappies, cotton buds, contact lenses, plasters all cause pipe blockages, resulting flooding and can end up in the rivers, the sea and on beaches.
+Make the 3P Pledge today, become a 3P Champion for where you live and take part in the 3P Pledge Champion Award

-Reduce your contribution to plastic pollution in our seas.
-Plastic pollution in our rivers & seas is increasing daily which is a risk to wildlife & us.
-Whether it be large items of plastic polluting the sea or microplastics (e.g. microbeads from scrubs, nurdle plastic pellets from industry , microfibers from washing clothes, small bits of plastic from the breakdown of large bits of plastic – plastic bags, bottles), you can play a huge role in reducing plastic pollution.
+Reduce your contribution to microplastic pollution in our seas.
+Plastic pollution in our rivers & seas is increasing daily which is a risk to wildlife and us.
+Whether it be large items of plastic polluting the sea already mentioned or microplastics (e.g. microbeads from scrubs, nurdles (plastic pellets spilled by/leaking from industry , microfibres from washing clothes, small bits of plastic from the breakdown of large bits of plastic – plastic bags, bottles), you can play a huge role in reducing plastic pollution.

 While microbeads are now banned from cosmetic products (eg scrubs) & toothpaste, they are not yet banned from washing powders, dishwasher & other cleaning products.

 Check to see if your product contain any these that make up microbeads: (the list is not comprehensive, but it’s a good start):